batista29/batista29/README.md

 ###

 <p align="left">Hello!
 My name is Natã Batista, I'm 18 years old, and I'm passionate about technology.
-I'm a systems development technician from SENAI, and currently, I'm studying software engineering at PUC.
+I'm a systems development technician from SENAI, and currently, I'm studying software engineering at PUC-CAMP.
 I'm focused on deepening my knowledge in Python and Oracle database.
 Currently, I'm involved in an exciting group project on inventory management, using these technologies.
 I love tackling technical challenges and learning new skills along the way.</p>

 ###